rysk-finance/dynamic-hedging/packages/contracts/technical-docs/OptionRegistry.md

 ### ```getSeries(Types.OptionSeries memory _series) external view returns (address) ``` ***View***

+This function takes in an address then searches the seriesInfo[] mapping in the contract to retrieve the OptionSeries struct for that series address.

 ### ```getSeriesInfo(address series) external view returns (Types.OptionSeries memory) ``` ***View***

+This function takes in an address then searches the seriesInfo[] mapping in the contract to retrieve the OptionSeries struct for that series address, these will match opyn's records.

 ### ```getIssuanceHash(Types.OptionSeries memory _series) public pure returns (bytes32) ``` ***View***

+This function gets the issuance hash of the input value which should be an OptionSeries struct.
+This hash is used for series storage.

 ### ``` getIssuanceHash(address underlying, address strikeAsset, address collateral, uint expiration, bool isPut, uint strike) internal pure returns(bytes32) ``` ***View***

+This function gets the issuance hash of the input values.
+This hash is used for series storage

 ### ``` formatStrikePrice(uint256 strikePrice, address collateral) public view returns (uint) ``` ***View***